BackupTheBerlios/sleep-svn/sleep/readme.txt

 To launch a sleep script from the command line (without -jar):

 [raffi@beardsley ~/sleep/bin]$ java -classpath sleep.jar sleep.console.TextConsole filename.sl

-When sleep scripts are run directly on the command line, arguments are placed into the @ARGV variable.

  ------- -------------------- ---------   ---------------  ------- ---------
 Feedback